Nusrat Jehan Academy: Nusrat Jahan Academy

 Nusrat Jahan Academy (NJA) was established in 1987.
 It has separate campuses for boys and girls.
 It has an estimated worth of 7 million Pakistani Rupees.

 Nusrat Jahan Academy Boys School

 Nusrat Jehan Academy Boys School is an all boys high school.
 It provides secondary education to boys.
 The medium of instruction at Nusrat Jehan Academy Boys School is English.
 It is located in Darul Rehmat East; adjacent to the Aqsa Mosque.
 It was established in the year 1991 but became a separate English medium school in 2005.
 Currently more than 700 students are enrolled in the Nusrat Jehan Academy Boys School.

 Nusrat Jahan Academy Girls School

 Nusrat Jahan Academy Girls School provides primary and secondary education to girls and primary education to boys.
 It is located adjacent to the Nusrat Jahan Academy Boys school in Darul Rehmat East.
 It was established in the year 1991.
-Nusrat Jehan Academy Girls School has 500 students enrolled, at present.
+Nusrat Jehan Academy Girls School has more than 700 students enrolled.
+At present.it is one of the best schools in city.